 For the banana sheet cake, 2 ripe bananas—or around 1 cup of mashed banana—are required.

 Mash the bananas when you’re ready to use them, not beforehand, so that they won’t begin to brown.

 Don’t exceed 1 cup of mashed bananas or else the cake will not be as soft.

-Two packages of cream cheese are used in the cream cheese frosting to increase the tangy flavor.
+The cream cheese frosting uses two packages of cream cheese to increase the tangy flavor.